RafLew84/NEtCAT_LFA/README.md

   comments, and documentation in English for consistency.
 - Avoid modifying sample data in `data/` unless you intend to provide updated reference datasets.
+- When preparing a tagged release, consult ``docs/source/release_checklist.rst`` (also available in the generated HTML docs under Guides) for a full run-down of required QA and packaging steps.

 ### Testing Suite Overview